 In March 2014, the University of Surrey launched the International Guitar Research Centre (IGRC).
 The research centre aims to establish an international hub for guitar-centered research in all styles of music.

-The research centre will work in close affiliation with various partner institutions including the IGF (International Guitar Foundation, King’s Place, London), the IGRA (International Guitar Research Archive, CSUN, Los Angeles, California) and the University of São Paulo (Brazil).
+The research centre will work in close affiliation with various partner institutions including the HKAPA (Hong Kong Academy for the Performing Arts), the IGF (International Guitar Foundation, King’s Place, London), the IGRA (International Guitar Research Archive, CSUN, Los Angeles, California) and the University of São Paulo (Brazil).

 Keynote lectures were given by Jonathan Leathwood (University of Denver), Thomas Heck (Guitar Foundation of America), Tilman Hoppstock (Academy of Music, Darmstadt) and Christopher Page (University of Cambridge).
 Concert artists included the Mobius Trio (USA), Tilman Hoppstock (Germany), The Ant Law Trio (UK), and a special concert featuring the newly commissioned works by the Julian Bream Foundation from Sir Harrison Birtwistle, Leo Brouwer, and Julian Anderson.